erutan/sierra-conditions/content/conditions/roads.md

 It's often best to check with [local papers and sources](/resources/local/) for updates on roads to trailheads, etc - it's important news for small mountain towns!

-[Inyo Public Works News](https://www.inyocounty.us/residents/info-center/inyo-county-news-feed?dept=27) would cover all road construction in Inyo County.

-Looking for county sheriff's departments social media pages can be useful as well - any unplaned road closures will generally be described on them.
+Looking for county sheriff's departments social media pages can be useful as well - any unplanned road closures will generally be described on them.